-Action Title(s) How Progress will be Monitored Frequency of Progress Monitoring diseases, purchasing supplies, materials, and equipment to sanitize and clean the district's facilities.
-HOW PROGRESS WILL BE MONITORED Each school site has two (elementary) or three (jr. high) custodians assigned.
+Action Title(s) How Progress will be Monitored Frequency of Progress Monitoring Each school site has two (elementary) or three (jr. high) custodians assigned.
 Each school site has a cleaning/sanitizing/disinfecting schedule.
 This schedule is maintained in the school office.
 A member of the public may view the schedule by asking in the school office.
 At least one custodian is on-duty at all times when students are present.
 School offices are in radio-contact with the custodian.
 Urgent cleaning/sanitizing/disinfecting needs are handled immediately.
 Each school site, as well as the district, has a safety committee that meets monthly.
 The safety committees discuss, review, and report any health, safety, sanitation related issues and submit work orders or update school sanitization schedules as needed.
 The district, along with our partners from the Kings County Office of Education conduct an annual inspection of all district facilities annually and publish a Facility Inspection Tool (FIT) that reports any deficiencies.
-ESSER 1.4 Implementing Health Protocols SUMMARY OF ACTION The district will develop and implement strategies and/or public health protocols including, to the greatest extent practicable, policies in line with guidance from the Centers for Disease Control and Prevention (CDC) for the reopening and operation of school facilities Site and district managers briefed on CDC protocol updates/changes weekly.
+ESSER 1.4 Implementing Health Protocols SUMMARY OF ACTION The district will develop and implement strategies and/or public health protocols including, to the greatest extent practicable, policies in line with guidance from the Centers for Disease Control and Prevention (CDC) for the reopening and operation of school facilities to effectively maintain the health and safety of students, educators, and other staff.
+HOW PROGRESS WILL BE MONITORED The district follows all public health protocols Site and district managers briefed on CDC protocol updates/changes weekly.
 Free weekly COVID tests are provided to employees.
 School and district safety committees meet monthly.